 The second set of indicators measures the efficiency of the water supply for the manufacturing sector.
 Many manufacturing sectors depend on reliable and efficient sources of water for their operations.

-The third set of indicators evaluates the efficiency of infrastructure services by quantifying the delays in obtaining water. electricity, and telephone connections.
+The third set of indicators evaluates the efficiency of infrastructure services by quantifying the delays in obtaining electricity, telephone water, and connections.
 Service delays impose additional costs on firms and may act as barriers to entry and investment.

 Trade